ArchipelagoMW/Archipelago/worlds/generic/docs/commands_en.md

 ### Collect/Release
-- `/collect <player name>` Send out any items remaining in the multi-world belonging to the given player.
+- `/collect <player name>` Send out any items remaining in the multiworld belonging to the given player.
 - `/release <player name>` Sends out all remaining items in this world regardless of settings and game completion status.
 - `/allow_release <player name>` Allows the given player to use the `!release` command.
 - `/forbid_release <player name>` Prevents the given player from using the `!release` command.